surgems/ec-events/content/collections/events/creamfields.md

 our_events:
   -
     title: 'Interested in putting on an unforgettable event?'
-    info: 'Check out what we can do and tell us your requirements!'
+    info: 'Check out our Giant Sky Wheel, which you could have!'
-    button_text: 'OUR EVENTS'
+    button_text: 'SKY WHEEL'
-    button_link: /whats-on
+    button_link: /sky-wheel
     type: our_events
     enabled: true
 updated_by: 169f1327-7085-4e9a-9104-f6e806ab1254
-updated_at: 1644233275
+updated_at: 1644233409
 ---